dguest/atlas-dl/_episodes/03-pushing.md

 ## Creating an empty repository on gitlab

-Go to [gitlab.cern.ch], click the little "plus" icon on the center of the top bar, and select "new project".
+Go to [gitlab.cern.ch](gitlab.cern.ch) and click the little "plus" dropdown icon near the center of the top bar, and select "New project".

-This will bring you to a dialog to create the project.
+This will bring you to a dialog page to create the project.
 The important fields are:
  - The "project name": in principal this can be anything, but to make things less confusing we'd recommend using the same name you used